rtmigo/linecompress_py/README.md

 It uses **.gz** compression format, so the data can be decompressed by any compression utility with .gz support.

-Lines can be appended to existing archives one by one.

 ## LinesDir

 `LinesDir` saves data to multiple files, making sure the files don't get too